 |Writable||MCU attributes are Read-Only by default.
 If you need to write attributes to your device, then select this checkbox.|

-Here are some helpful tips when editing attribute definitions:
+Here are some helpful tips when editing MCU attribute definitions: